-- 6.6.5 Vacation leave may not be taken without the prior approval of the appointing authority and may not be taken in the pay period in which it was earned.
-Vacation leave shall be scheduled so as to meet the operating requirements of the City and, as far as practicable, the preferences of the employees.
-Authorized vacation time may be used in increments of one tenth (1/10) of an hour. - 6.6.6 For the purposes of this Section, permanent employees of the Municipal Belt Line Railway who are assigned to the extra board will be considered as full-time employees. - 6.7 Sick allowance with pay shall be as provided in Section 1.12.230 1.12.232 of the Tacoma Municipal Code.
-This section provides in part the following: - 6.7.1 Each regularly employed full-time employee, including temporary employees, shall accrue sick leave at the rate of 3.69 hours for each biweekly pay period in which he or she has been in a paid status.
+- 6.7.1 Each regularly employed full-time employee, including temporary employees, shall accrue sick leave at the rate of 3.69 hours for each biweekly pay period in which he or she has been in a paid status.
 There is no limit to the number of sick leave days an employee may accrue.
-Part-time employees shall accrue sick leave on a prorated basis according to the percentage their FTE bears to full-time. - 6.7.2 An employee separated from service due to death or retirement for disability or length of service is compensated to the extent of twenty five percent (25%) of his/her sick leave accruals.
-An employee separated in good standing from service for any other reason who has a minimum of ten (10) days accrual, is compensated to the extent of ten percent (10%) of his/her sick leave accruals, up to a maximum accrual of one hundred twenty (120) days. - 6.7.3 Permissible uses of sick leave are described in Tacoma Municipal Code Sections 1.12.230 1.12.232. - 6.8 Personal Time Off shall be as provided in Section 1.12.248 of the Tacoma Municipal Code.
+Part-time employees shall accrue sick leave on a prorated basis according to the percentage their FTE bears to full-time. - 6.7.2 An employee separated from service due to death or retirement for disability or length of service is compensated to the extent of twenty five percent (25%) of their sick leave accruals.
+An employee separated in good standing from service for any other reason who has a minimum of ten (10) days accrual, is compensated to the extent of ten percent (10%) of their sick leave accruals, up to a maximum accrual of one hundred twenty (120) days. - 6.7.3 Permissible uses of sick leave are described in Tacoma Municipal Code Sections 1.12.230 1.12.232. - 6.8 Personal Time Off shall be as provided in Section 1.12.248 of the Tacoma Municipal Code.
 This section provides in part for the following: - 6.8.1 Employees enrolled in the Personal Time Off (PTO) Plan shall accrue PTO hours for each bi-weekly pay period pursuant to the following schedule.
 Employees receive PTO in lieu of vacation and sick leave.